National Child Measurement Programme (NCMP)

 The programmes data are used within the local authority and NHS to help plan the provision of services to support healthy weight and lifestyles in the area.
 The information is also submitted for national analysis and publication in a way that individual children cannot be identified.

-The results of the vision and hearing screening (reception pupils only) and growth monitoring will be sent home in a sealed envelope.
+The results of the vision screening (reception pupils only) and growth monitoring will be sent home in a sealed envelope.
 This will also include some advice on healthy eating and being active.
 We will not share your child's results with school staff or other children, but you may wish to discuss any results that may impact on your child's learning with their class teacher.

-If you are happy for your child to take part in the vision and hearing screening and to be weighed and measured, you do not need to do anything.
+If you are happy for your child to take part in the vision screening and to be weighed and measured, you do not need to do anything.
 If you do not want your child to take part, please complete the opt out form.